biobakery/Maaslin2/README.md

 If you use the MaAsLin2 software, please cite our manuscript:

-Mallick et al. (2020+). ["Multivariable Association in Population-scale Meta-omics Studies"](https://huttenhower.sph.harvard.edu/maaslin2/) (In Submission).
+Mallick et al. (2020+). ["Multivariable Association Discovery in Population-scale Meta-omics Studies" (https://huttenhower.sph.harvard.edu/maaslin2/) (In Submission).

 If you have questions, please direct it to :
 [MaAsLin2 Forum](https://forum.biobakery.org/c/Downstream-analysis-and-statistics/MaAsLin2)